-Together, Julie and I have prepared this article to help educate and ahead some light that is debated a lot about in groups, but not nearly written enough about in our industry.
+Together, Julie and I have prepared this article to help educate and shed some light that is debated a lot about in groups, but not nearly written enough about in our industry.
 Here are Julie’s 18 real reasons why she is over the moon excited that she switched from ICs to employees:

 1. Limits the risk of embarrassing litigation.

 Independent contractors can put clients at risk.
-For example if the sitter (IC) gets hurt, medical bills likely to go back onto client’s and eventually their homeowners.
-It makes it awkward with the sitter looking at the company for help with medical bills, and then having to confront the client .
+For example, if the sitter (IC) gets hurt, medical bills likely to go back onto clients and eventually their homeowners.
+It makes it awkward with the sitter looking at the company for help with medical bills, and then having to confront the client.
 This might happen between the home owner and the workman’s compensation company as well.
 But it will not be as awkward as literally handing the client a bunch of bills and asking them to pay.
 The insurance companies would duke it out, saving face of the company.
 Examples of injuries that can happen:

 - Dogs pull on the leash (hurt back)

-- Slip and fall on pavement.
+- Slip and fall on the pavement.